xumzheng/microsoft-graph-docs/api-reference/v1.0/api/phoneauthenticationmethod-get.md

 ## Permissions

-One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).
+The following tables show the least privileged permission or permissions required to call this API on each supported resource type.
+Follow [best practices](/graph/permissions-overview#best-practices-for-using-microsoft-graph-permissions) to request least privileged permissions.
+For details about delegated and application permissions, see [Permission types](/graph/permissions-overview#permission-types).
+To learn more about these permissions, see the [permissions reference](/graph/permissions-reference).

 ### Permissions acting on self